Tokyo

 • Yamazato: kaiseki cuisine since 1973, one of Tokyo's historic Japanese tables

-• Spa with 20 m indoor pool, onsen and massage rooms over several levels
+• Spa with 20 m indoor pool, onsen and massage rooms across several levels

 • Tokyo Tower views from Prestige Tower rooms, floor-to-ceiling windows